 - roles and responsibilities in the workplace relating to work health and safety

 - safe work practices and expectations

 - work health and safety reporting requirements.

 The first step to achieving a culture with a focus on prevention is to ensure that there is commitment to compliance with work health and safety legislation.
-This includes identifying and eliminating hazards and the risks they pose before they enter the workplace.
+This includes preventing harm and injury at work by identifying and eliminating hazards and the risks they pose before they enter the workplace.

 Workers should be encouraged to identify and report hazards and risks as well as unsafe work practices or work environments.

 PCBUs should include policies and procedures that directly relate to the work being performed and should adopt a reasonably foreseeable approach to the management of risk

 If a health and safety incident occurs, a PCBU must use a reasonably practicable approach to remove the hazard that caused it, and implement changes to stop it from happening again.